pagekit/docs/widget.md

         return __('Hello Widget!');
     }

-    /*
-        description displayed in admin area
+    /* description displayed in admin area */ public function getDescription(WidgetInterface $widget = null))
+    {
+        return __('Hello Demo Widget');
+    }

-        optionally, if a widget gets passed, it returns information representing the current configuration
-        of the widget.
+    /* returns information representing the current configuration of the widget.
 A weather widget would return the configured location for example.
 Displayed in the widget listing in Settings > Dashboard.
     */
-    public function getDescription(WidgetInterface $widget = null)
+    public function getInfo(WidgetInterface $widget)
     {
         return __('Hello Demo Widget');
     }